 Take a Train Ride in Old Sacramento

 Coach tickets allow you to ride in a 1930s passenger car or a circa-1917 open gondola along the old Sacramento Southern right-of-way, which used to be used to carry fruits and vegetables from farming communities into Sacramento.
-You can also travel in first-class style in an air-conditioned parlor car, complete with refreshments.
+First-class tickets are for rides in elegant, an air-conditioned parlor cars, complete with refreshments.
 (This option is a popular one in the blistering Sacramento summer!)

-Trains are drawn by the recently restored Granite Rock No. 10 steam engine, which was built back during World War II for the US Army, or historic diesel locomotives from the museum's collection.
-Buy your tickets at the Central Pacific Passenger Depot in Old Sacramento and then get on board at the adjacent freight depot at the indicated time.
+Trains are drawn by the recently restored Granite Rock No. 10 steam engine or historic diesel locomotives from the museum's collection.
+Pick up or buy your tickets at the Central Pacific Passenger Depot in Old Sacramento (Tuesday and Thursday tickets are only available on-site) and then get on board at the adjacent freight depot at the indicated time.
 The conductor will even come by to punch your tickets!
 Volunteers are on hand to assist passengers with boarding and are on hand during the ride to answer any questions you may have.

 Make sure you get a good view when the locomotive has to reverse direction and hitch up to the opposite end of the train.
 Also exciting is watching a dramatic "blow down" where the engineer uses steam pressure to evacuate impurities from the engine's boiler.